 Every project is quoted in writing after a free site visit — these ranges are a guide only.

 In nearly all cases yes.
-Because most of SW3 and SW10 sits within a conservation area, permitted development rights are usually restricted, so extensions need full planning permission — and any work to a listed building also needs listed building consent.
+Almost all of SW3 and SW10 sits within a conservation area, so permitted development rights are usually restricted and most rear or side-return extensions need full planning permission — and a listed house also needs listed building consent.
 We confirm your address's status before pricing.

-Almost always — Chelsea terraces share boundaries with neighbours, so the Party Wall Act applies once you build up to or near the line.
-We serve the notices and coordinate surveyors as part of running the project.
+Almost always — Chelsea's terraces and cottages are built right up to the boundary you share on both sides, so the Party Wall Act applies once you build up to or near the line.
+We serve the notices and coordinate surveyors, and plan access around the narrow streets, as part of running the project.

 Free site visit, no obligation, written quote.